 I painted primer pretty thick, so I could get bright colors (more on that later).
 What I didn't realize was that I was making two major mistakes:

 Think of it this way.
-If you're standing on an inclined ramp, will you slide more easily if the ramp is smooth or covered in a sandpaper-like surface?
+If you're standing on an inclined ramp, will you slide more easily if the ramp is smooth or if it's covered in a sandpaper surface?
 Naturally, you don't slide as easily on a rougher surface.

-Acrylic paint needs something to grip to not only so it won't flake or chip off, but also so the paint can't move around as much as it dries.
-This is very important if you don't want rings of color when you wash or blend.
+Acrylic paint needs something to stick to, not only so it won't flake or chip off, but also so the paint can't move around as much as it dries.
+This is very important to avoid color rings that can appear when you wash or blend.

 If you have ever painted a bright color over a dark primed miniature, you have experienced how difficult it is to get brilliant colors without priming with white or a very light color.

-Similarly, you may find that it takes many coats of a dark color to obtain full coverage over a white or very light primer.
+Also, you may find that it takes many coats of a dark color to obtain full coverage over a white or very light primer.

-Several years ago, I went for the Citadel/Games Workshop look, which at the time used vibrant colors, bording on the garish.
-I didn't do much miniature painting for several years (Damn you, World of Warcraft!).
-In the meantime, gaudy circus colors fell out of fashion.
+Several years ago, I tried for the Citadel/Games Workshop look, which at the time meant strong contrast and bright colors, bordering on the garish.
+I didn't do much miniature painting for several years (Curse you, World of Warcraft!).
+In the meantime, gaudy circus colors thankfully fell out of fashion.

 Some miniature painters use a technique called blackwash or preshading to prime their miniatures.
 This technique involves priming with black primer, then drybrushing highlights with white.
 Using blackwashing to prime this way, you can achieve both dark shadows and bright highlights.
 Click on the link below to learn more about blackwashing.

-Head to your nearest hardware store and pick up a can of white automotive primer.
-I use Krylon primer myself, but any major brand will probably work fine.
+If you want to paint on the cheap, head to your nearest hardware store and pick up a can of white automotive primer.
+I often use Krylon primer, but any major brand will probably work fine.

 Avoid the really cheap stuff.
 I've found the nozzle often clogs up and you can get uneven coating of paint, especially when priming when it's colder than room temperature where you prime.
 I've also found that some of the cheap primer I've used is too thin, and easily flows into cracks, filling in details.

 Avoid spraying primer in conditions much cooler than room temperature.
 If you apply spray paint in the cold, you may find that the paint applies unevenly.
 You won't like the results.
 For those of us who live in areas where it gets pretty cold in the winter, I've found that spray-painting in a garage, even if not actually heated, often gives better results than doing so out in the cold.